 Instant Pot Vegetable Soup with Beans

 Follow these instructions, then serve them.
 Add diced precooked meat, stir and serve the other family members who want some meat inside.
 Works great!
+Or you can make our Instant Pot Lentil Soup that can be kept without protein or with.

 Best way to save leftover soup